-What they won't manage to patch is the monotonous gameplay and sequences that might get repetitive for some.
-Going through the cycle of fighting, finding shapes, watching a cinematic sequence, and then returning to a short fight will without a doubt get tiresome for those who want a more interactive experience.
+What they won't manage to patch is the monotonous gameplay during sequences that we think might get repetitive for some.
+Going through the cycle of fighting, finding shapes, watching a cinematic sequence, and then returning to a short fight will, without a doubt, get tiresome for those who want a more interactive experience.
 You'll get a few sequences with some very interesting puzzles and fights that you won't see anywhere else in the game, but most of these are very close to each other, which ruins the pacing in our opinion.
-We'd love to see these spread more evenly through the game to give the game a breath of fresh air between the otherwise repetitive gameplay.
+We'd love to have seen these spread more evenly through the game to keep things feeling fresh between the otherwise repetitive gameplay sequences.

 Ninja Theory said that it didn't want to make a game that was supposed to entertain everyone, that instead gave us an experience we'd never seen before, and in this regard, they definitely succeeded.
 Hellblade: Senua's Sacrifice will undoubtedly lead to some polarised opinions.
 Those of you who are looking for a deep and engaging story should definitely give the game a try, however, those of you who are looking for entertaining and varied gameplay should probably stay away.
 This is a game that wants to explore new themes, and to its credit it does so in a great way; the presentation is stunning and you'll really feel like how Senua does thanks to great audio design and stellar performances in what's a really atmospheric world.
 Some of the experiences will linger with us for a long time, which makes it so sad that the monotonous gameplay and technical problems (on PS4) makes the sequences in-between fairly forgettable.